cascade77/concurrent-webserver-rtos/README.md

 └── screenshots/           (output examples)
 ```

-Just two source files. `main_blinky.c` has all the web server logic - the tasks, queue handling, statistics. `main.c` is modified to call our code instead of the original blinky demo.
+Just two source files. `main_blinky.c` has all the web server logic, the tasks, queue handling, statistics. `main.c` is modified to call our code instead of the original blinky demo.

 ## How It Works

 The web server has three types of tasks running concurrently:

 **Master Task (Priority 3)**
 Generates 20 HTTP requests.
 GET and POST to different URLs like `/index.html`, `/api/data`, `/images/logo.png`.
-Each request has a simulated processing time - 100ms for simple pages, 200ms for images.
+Each request has a simulated processing time, 100ms for simple pages, 200ms for images.
 After creating all requests, this task deletes itself.

 **Worker Tasks (Priority 2)**
 Two workers pull requests from a shared queue and process them.
 Both run at the same priority so FreeRTOS schedules them round-robin.
 You can see them alternating in the output.
 They keep running until all requests are done.